USS Charrette: 1944

-Charrette sailed from Eniwetok on 29 August 1944 for airstrikes of early September against targets in the Palaus and the Philippines which paved the way for the invasion of Peleliu and marked the beginning of the return to the Philippines.
-In preparation for the invasion of Leyte, the carrier task force sailed again on 4 October for strikes designed to neutralize Japanese airfields on Okinawa, Northern Luzon and Formosa during the assaults in the Philippines.
-On 12 October began the most important part of these strikes, against Formosa, which provoked return attacks by Japanese aircraft on the carrier forces.
+Charrette sailed from Eniwetok on 29 August 1944 for airstrikes of early September against targets in the Palaus and the Philippines, which paved the way for the invasion of Peleliu and marked the beginning of the return to the Philippines.
+In preparation for the invasion of Leyte, the carrier task force sailed again on 4 October for strikes designed to neutralize Japanese airfields on Okinawa, northern Luzon, and Formosa during the assaults in the Philippines.
+On 12 October, she began the most important part of these strikes, against Formosa, which provoked return attacks by Japanese aircraft on the carrier forces.
 Charrette aided in shooting down attacking aircraft during raids in which the cruisers Canberra and Houston were hit.
-Charrette joined the screen which guarded the damaged ships during their retreat from enemy air attack, before rejoined her carrier group for the journey north to intercept the approaching Japanese force, beginning her part in the Battle for Leyte Gulf.
+Charrette joined the screen that guarded the damaged ships during their retreat from enemy air attack, before rejoining her carrier group for the journey north to intercept the approaching Japanese force, beginning her part in the Battle for Leyte Gulf.
 The carriers she guarded launched strikes at the Japanese northern force in the Battle off Cape Engaño on 25 October.

-Charrette replenished at Ulithi 29 October to 2 November 1944, then joined the screen of the fast carriers for strikes on Luzon airfields early in November, which reduced enemy air opposition at the Leyte beachhead.
+Charrette replenished at Ulithi from 29 October to 2 November 1944, then joined the screen of the fast carriers for strikes on Luzon airfields early in November, which reduced enemy air opposition at the Leyte beachhead.
 Charrette returned to Manus on 30 November to prepare for the Lingayen Gulf operation.